Polysubstance Addiction: Definition, Causes, Signs, Effects, And Treatment Methods.

 -

-Secretive behavior: Polysubstance addiction makes people secretive as they want to avoid others knowing about this activity.
-They find ways to engage in substance abuse in a way that no one knows about.
+Secretive behavior: Polysubstance addiction makes you secretive to avoid others knowing about your substance abuse.

 -

-Visible intoxication: Polysubstance abuse intoxication is often visible in physical appearance.
-Red eyes, puffy face, and shaky hands are common indicators of polysubstance addiction.
+Visible intoxication: Polysubstance abuse shows in physical appearance, with red eyes, puffy face, and shaky hands being common indicators.

 -